Meet Shaun, Creator of Da Nang Food Tour

 I’ve been on lots of tours during my time in Vietnam, and unfortunately, most of them were not that great.
 I grew tired of the canned, rehearsed explanations, with the tour guide reciting facts from a memorized script in broken English.
 I was also sick of getting on a tour bus with loads of strangers and going from one tourist trap to another.

 On top of that, I feel like the food is one of the best things about Vietnam, and yet if you don’t live here and don’t speak the language, it’s also one of the most difficult to access.
-And so I made Da Nang Food Tour with the idea that there were other people out there like me, people who want to see how the locals actually live, not what some corporate tour company president believes foreigners will like.
-When I tell my Vietnamese friends about the places I take people on my tours, some cry out in horror: “You can’t take people there, it’s not for foreigners!”
+And so I made Da Nang Food Tour with the idea that there were other people out there like me, people who want to see how the locals actually live, not what some corporate tour company decides is “suitable” for foreigners.
+When I tell my Vietnamese friends about the places I take people on my tours, some cry out in horror: “You can’t take people there!
+It’s not for foreigners!”
 That’s exactly why we go.

 When I made Da Nang Food Tour, the idea was to not put people in a box.
 We try to tailor each tour to your tastes, and we love special requests!
 We get all kind of people on our tours, including: